 The Foundation Research Methods in Education PGA will provide you with an understanding of the theoretical and methodological issues involved in conceptualising and designing educational research.
-Warwick's Centre for Education Studies will provide specialist guidance through your research training.
+Warwick's Education Studies will provide specialist guidance through your research training.

 This award is made up of one module and will provide you with knowledge and understanding of the theoretical and methodological issues involved in conceptualising and designing educational research.
 It includes general and specific aspects of research training including key dimensions of qualitative and quantitative research, their applications, understanding of relational aspects between them, and appreciation of the politics and ethics of doing educational research.
 It is designed to contextualise educational research, in terms of its theoretical, epistemological and methodological underpinnings, for a broad cross section of students, enabling you to understand different facets of educational research in an integrated and coherent fashion.

 - Foundation Research Methods in Education (face to face or online)

 Depending on which module you select, the course is either delivered entirely online, through a dedicated distance learning portal or face to face over two terms.
 For the online variant, you will use a mixture of online text extracts and journals, and will undertake regular tasks alongside their end of module assignments.
 Support will be given via email with your subject tutor.
 Alternatively the course will be delivered through a variety of teaching methods: lectures, seminars, discussions, presentations and case studies.
 The assessment on this course supports students to think about their dissertation project and for students taking the face to face route consists of a poster, a 5-10 minute presentation and a reflective account all of which focus on their dissertation research plans.

 - Understand the stages in designing and carrying out research in the field of Education